Is It Safe to Travel to Timor-Leste in 2026?

 Traveler Impact

-Solo travelers face significant risks from street crime, including stone-throwing attacks during gang conflicts and potential harassment in urban areas.
+Solo travelers face significant risks from street crime and potential harassment, particularly in urban areas where visibility and support are limited.

-Business travelers may encounter operational disruptions due to civil unrest and must navigate a challenging rule of law environment that could affect safety and logistics.
+Business travelers may encounter operational disruptions due to civil unrest and should remain vigilant about personal safety when attending meetings or events.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Timor-Leste.